Kclamberth/Wifi802.1xSkele/README.md

-Fill out the rest of the information (username, password, SSID name, and move it to:
+Fill out the rest of the information (username, password, SSID name) and move it to:

 /etc/NetworkManager/system-connections/"SSIDNAME".nmconnection